Tip #16: Accelerated Learning!

 Accelerated learning is based on six key principles:

-- Engage the participants in the learning process;
+1. Ensure the participants are engaged in the learning process;

-Four of these six principles have been discussed in previous Tips.
-We will address principles #4 and #6 separately in upcoming Tips.
+We discussed four of these six principles in previous Tips.
+Principles #4 and #6 will be addressed separately in upcoming Tips.

 If your trainers would like to add accelerated learning techniques to their training programs, please book a call to discuss a tailored train-the-trainer program. https://laurelandassociates.com/contact/